snowformatics/BlasterQt/README.md

 # Installation

-We strongly recommend to install "Blaster" with the Microsoft Windows installer which can be downloaded at sourceforge  https://sourceforge.net/projects/blasterqt/files/BlasterQtv1.2.4.exe/download.
+We strongly recommend to install "Blaster" with the Microsoft Windows installer which can be downloaded here http://dx.doi.org/10.5447/IPK/2019/23.

 For manual installation, the following dependencies are required: